haqqman/address-data/docs/mock_user_credentials.md

      "authProvider": "password"
    }
    ```
 This Firestore data is for application-specific information and **is not used for the login process itself**.
-The application currently determines the "admin" role based on the `@haqqman.com` email domain in the `AuthContext`.
+The application currently determines the "admin" role based on the `@haqqman.com` email domain in the `AuthContext` and the Firestore user document role.

 ---